• Skip to primary navigation

 This will lead directly to our contact page, without the customer needing to look for it.

 Signs are a great place to highlight an easy-to-read web address.
-Opportunities might include:
+They can also be a great place to add a QR code (see below).
+Some opportunities include:

 Instead of trying to squeeze all of your products, services, and contact information onto your signs, just include your website address (and maybe your phone number).